TarikToha/SnapStory/README.md

-# 📷 Gemini Image Story Generator
+# 📷 Snaps to Visual Narratives

 ![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)

-An Android app that captures an image using the device camera and generates a 100-word story using the Gemini multimodal API.
+An Android app that transforms a captured photo into a short story and illustrates the sentences using the Gemini multimodal API.

 ---